In this article

 Note: If no mobile cache option is enabled, WP Rocket will not serve any cached documents to mobile devices.
 Visitors viewing your website on their phone will receive (slower) page views directly from the WordPress database.

-What does “Create a caching file for mobile visitors” mean?
+What does “Separate cache files for mobile devices” mean?

 When this option is enabled, WP Rocket will create a dedicated cache file for mobile devices for every document that gets cached.
 As a result, WP Rocket will serve an entirely different cache file to mobile phones than to tablets, or desktop computers.